ChristopheBerthod/MagnetoTransport.jl/docs/src/index.md

 The following code defines the [`LorentzTransform`](@extref Piecewise PiecewiseLorentz.LorentzTransform) objects and then computes ``\mu``, ``\sigma_{xx}``, and ``\sigma_{xy}/B`` at ``T=0`` versus ``n\in[10^{-3},10^{-1}]``.
 These data are put on the graphs `p1` and `p2`.

 ```@example
-using Piecewise, PiecewiseHilbert, PiecewiseLorentz # hide
+using Piecewise, PiecewiseHilbert # hide
 using MagnetoTransport # hide
 using Plots, LaTeXStrings, Measures # hide
 default(linewidth=3, legendfontsize=12) # hide